o3de/o3de.org/content/docs/welcome-guide/key-concepts.md

 You can create your own Gems and easily reuse and distribute your own code and assets.
 To get a better idea of what goes into creating a Gem, have a look at the `/O3DE/Gems` directory and examine the included Gems.
 The process for creating your own Gem is very similar to creating a project.

-## Messaging Between Systems with EBus
+## The EBus Messaging System

-All of O3DE's Gems and systems, as well as the components in your projects, need a way to communicate with each other.
+All of the Open 3D Engine Gems and systems, as well as the components in your projects, need a way to communicate with each other.
 O3DE uses a general-purpose communication system called Event Bus (EBus for short).

 As discussed earlier, Gems and systems are typically implemented as DLLs.
-EBus is used to communicate between them-​and specifically, to invoke functions in one Gem or system from another.
+EBus is used to communicate between them and invoke functions in one Gem or system from another.
 EBus provides both request and publish/subscribe event interfaces (buses) that allow calls across those DLLs.
 For example, if you've created a Gem for custom animation behaviors and you'd like to provide data to the physics system, you'd do so by implementing an EBus interface in your Gem.

 The two types of EBuses are:

-+ Request bus: This EBus type registers a handler for a method that can be called by other systems.
+* Request bus: This EBus type registers a handler for a method that can be called by other systems.
-+ Notification bus: This EBus type provides a messaging interface for notifications that systems can publish or subscribe to.
+* Notification bus: This EBus type provides a messaging interface for notifications that systems can publish or subscribe to.

 EBuses have many advantages over traditional polling methods:

-+ Abstraction - Minimize hard dependencies between systems.
+* Abstraction - Minimize hard dependencies between systems.
-+ Event-driven - Eliminate polling patterns for more scalable and higher performance software.
+* Event-driven - Eliminate polling patterns for more scalable and higher performance software.
-+ Cleaner application code - Safely dispatch messages without concern for what is handling them or whether they are being handled at all.
+* Cleaner application code - Safely dispatch messages without concern for what is handling them or whether they are being handled at all.
-+ Concurrency - Queue events from various threads for safe execution on another thread or for distributed system applications.
+* Concurrency - Queue events from various threads for safe execution on another thread or for distributed system applications.
-+ Predictability - Provide support for ordering of handlers on a given bus.
+* Predictability - Provide support for ordering of handlers on a given bus.
-+ Debugging - Intercept messages for reporting, profiling, and introspection purposes.
+* Debugging - Intercept messages for reporting, profiling, and introspection purposes.

 With EBusses, you can:

-+ Make direct gobal function calls.
+* Make direct gobal function calls.
-+ Dispatch processing to multiple handlers.
+* Dispatch processing to multiple handlers.
-+ Queue all calls, acting like a command buffer.
+* Queue all calls, acting like a command buffer.
-+ Use as an addressable mailbox.
+* Use as an addressable mailbox.
-+ Perform either imperative or queued delivery.
+* Perform either imperative or queued delivery.
-+ Automatically marshal results of a function call into a buffer.
+* Automatically marshal results of a function call into a buffer.

 Interfaces are provided for the Gems and systems DLLs included with O3DE.
 To use the functionality in these DLLs, you use the interfaces in the headers to register for a single cast (Event) or broadcast (Broadcast) event, or through supplying a data request functor to a Request Bus handler.